×

 • Less upkeep and simple to clean.

-• Compared to aluminium windows and wooden windows, this material offers your home better heat insulation.
+• Compared to aluminum windows and wooden windows, this material offers your home better heat insulation.

 • Because of its UV-resistant mix, uPVC windows do not deteriorate even after prolonged sun exposure.